-The competition, underwritten by an anonymous gift to Baylor University and the Hankamer School of Business, provides students with expert feedback and the opportunity to win prizes to help fund their ventures.
+The program, underwritten by an anonymous gift to Baylor University and the Hankamer School of Business, provides students with an immensely impactful and immersive experiential business competition.

 Focusing on social good, the Hult Prize is open to universities, colleges, and students on every continent.
 It is offered in partnership with Clinton Global Initiative.
 It is hosted and supported by Hult International Business School.

 Ready to take your clean energy startup to the next level?